davidjguru/dependency_injection_exercise/README.md

 ## Exercises

 1. We've got a controller and block, both outputting roughly the same thing.
 Please refactor these so the call to fetch data happens in a service.
-Then, inject that service in both the controller and block instead of using \Drupal::service(). **Branch:** `refactor/rebuild_feature_as_service`.
+Then, inject that service in both the controller and block instead of using \Drupal::service().
+**Branch:** `refactor/rebuild_feature_as_service`.
-1. Take over the MailManager service and ensure all mails are redirected to "nope@doesntexist.com"
+1. Take over the MailManager service and ensure all mails are redirected to "nope@doesntexist.com".
+**Branch:** `feature/overriding_service`.
-1. On the path /dropsolid/example/photos the breadcrumb should be Home > Dropsolid > Example > Photos. **Branch:** `feature/custom_breadcrumb`.
+1. On the path /dropsolid/example/photos the breadcrumb should be Home > Dropsolid > Example > Photos.
+**Branch:** `feature/custom_breadcrumb`.
 1. Take over the LanguageManager service in a way that doesn't preclude others from also taking over the LanguageManager service.  **Branch:** `feature/decorating_service`.

 ## Questions (Annotations of the rubber duck technique 🐤)